ochin-space/ochin_web/README.md

 ```

 <h4>Automatic Installation</h4>
-<p>To simplify the installation process, there is a script in the root of the project that manage the needed packages installations and set the permissions.</p>
+<p>To simplify the installation process, there is a script in the root of the project that manage the needed packages installations. <br><u>The script has been tested on the latest Raspberry Pi Bullseye Lite OS.</u></p>

 ```
 cd ochin_web